your-diary/ycurl/README.md

 ## 1. About

-A JSON-based cross-platform CUI client for HTTP testing.
+A JSON-based cross-platform CUI client for HTTP testing with a variable expansion functionality.

 ## 2. Usage